Melbourne & Olympic Parks is home to a number of the city's professional sporting clubs

 Since the qualifying matches of the 1956 Olympic Games, football has enjoyed a long history at the Olympic Park precinct.

-Netball is thriving in Melbourne with the popular Melbourne Vixens regularly packing Hisense Arena in the ANZ Championship.
+Netball is thriving in Melbourne with the Melbourne Vixens and Collingwood Magpies regularly packing Hisense Arena as part of the Suncorp Super Netball League.

 Cycling has long enjoyed a strong connection to the Melbourne and Olympic Park precinct.